Skip to main content

 David Kovacs

-Emeritus Hugh H. Obear Professor of Classics
+Hugh H. Obear 21st Century Distinguished Professor Emeritus of Classics

 Research Interests